knightsUCF/CarRacing/Log.md

 Start with the asset pack to determine how they are doing the dragging.
 And diagram out anything here.

+So the character scrolling is done through "CharacterScroller"

 # What's Next?